subordinarycode/Icrawl/README.md

 Acknowledgments
 ---
 While I didn't just copy and paste.
-Whenever i'd run into a problem while writing the googlesearch.py file I would go to https://github.com/opsdisk/yagooglesearch as they have some good documentation for that project and the comments in the code made it really easy to understand what was going on.
+Whenever i'd run into a problem while writing the googlesearch.py file and the update_dorks file I would go to https://github.com/opsdisk/ as they have some good documentation for there projects and the comments in there code make it really easy to understand what is going on.

-They have done an awesome job on this project, and I would recommend that you give it a look over
+They have some awesome projects and i would recommend you give it a look over.